 - Management of legal actions and evidence gathering

 - Preparation of affidavits and reports

 We have a leading team of financial services specialists, with a wide range of local and international experience in restructuring and turnaround, compliance, forensic accounting, fraud investigation and corporate insolvency.
 With our in-depth experience of financial services, McDonald Vague can hit the ground running, swiftly assessing the situation with practised eyes, deploying resources without delay, taking control of management and finances and most importantly, delivering fast, tailored results to the maximum benefit of all parties.

-If you believe McDonald Vague may be able to assist you, please visit our staff profile page for direct contact details of our Partners and staff.
+If you believe McDonald Vague may be able to assist you, please visit our staff profile page for direct contact details of our Directors.
 All such discussions are treated confidentially and do not commit you to appointing us in any formal capacity.